Coronavirus is a test that no one knows how to pass

 There are horror stories from Italy and Iran: not enough ventilators, too many corpses.

 Stateside?
 Perhaps the calm before the storm.
-On Thursday morning, at the Giant Foods in Hyattsville, a man in his mid-30s was buying six boxes of Entenmann’s doughnuts and a case of Pepsi.
+On Thursday morning, at a Giant Food store in Hyattsville, a man in his mid-30s was buying six boxes of Entenmann’s doughnuts and a case of Pepsi.

 “If I’m going down,” he said, “I’m going down happy.”